 And when you do, that offsets whatever income tax liability you might otherwise have.

-You know, but that but the idea here is to create this nefarious image of very wealthy people that you create jealousy uh so that the vast majority of people that are not wealthy get angry, and then they want to empower the government to go in and confiscate the wealth of other people.
+But the idea here is to create this nefarious image of very wealthy people, that you create jealousy so that the vast majority of people that are not wealthy get angry, and then they want to empower the government to go in and confiscate the wealth of other people.

 Now, the problem with that is most rich people I know didn't get rich by being stupid.